2024-25 Edition

 The M.F.A. program is an intensive program requiring a core of courses in studio and academic areas.
 The student’s individual area of interest is explored through the thesis project in the second year.
 Projects or written theses may be pursued in choreography, video choreography, screendance, dance training, dance history and theory, ethnography, dance science, dance reconstruction, and dance and digital technology.

 Applicants for admission to the degree program must meet the general requirements for admission to graduate study and hold a Bachelor's Degree (B.A. or B.F.A. in Dance preferred).
 Candidates must meet the minimum requirements for the B.A. in Dance at UCI.
 An audition in various dance techniques is required for admission and is held in winter quarter.
 At this audition, applicants must also present a prepared choreographed piece, which may be a solo performed by the applicant, or a video of the applicant’s choreography.
 Interviews with faculty are conducted following the audition, and applicants are given a short writing exercise.
+Applicants must submit three letters of recommendation.

 General Degree Requirements